georgestephanis/ollama-voice-mac/README.md

 You can improve the quality of the voice by downloading a higher quality version.
 These instructions work on MacOS 14 Sonoma:

-1. In System Settings select Accessibility > Spoken Content
+1. In System Settings select Accessibility > Spoken Content (or in newer versions of MacOS, Accessibility > Read & Speak)
 2. Select System Voice and Manage Voices...
 3. For English find "Zoe (Premium)" and download it.
 4. Select Zoe (Premium) as your System voice.

+In newer versions of MacOS, you may need to search for `Voice (Spoken Content)` and select the `ⓘ` next to the dropdown to be able to download additional voices.

 ## Other languages
 You can set up support for other languages by editing `assistant.yaml`.
 Be sure to download a different Whisper model in your language and change the default `modelPath`.